FladioGelo/uppy/README.md

 ## Features

-- **Notifcations** - let the updates in background, you will notitified for your intervention
+- **Notifications** - runs updates in the background and notifies you when your intervention is needed
 - **Nala** - cool frontend for apt, still apt under the hood
-- **Flatpak** - update your system and flatpak in one command
+- **Flatpak** - updates your system and Flatpak packages in one command